KIIS Study Abroad

 How to get started:

-Any Marshall student interested in participating in a KIIS study abroad program should contact Marshall’s KIIS Campus Representative, Ryan Warner (email@example.com) located in Old Main 321.
+Any Marshall student interested in participating in a KIIS study abroad program should contact Marshall’s KIIS Campus Representative, Mirek Bialk (firstname.lastname@example.org) located in Old Main 320.
 The Campus Representative will advise you on all specific details pertaining to the KIIS program.

 KIIS offers 26 high quality, low cost, summer study abroad programs in Europe, Africa, Asia, and Latin America.
 KIIS also offers semester programs in France, Germany, Mexico, and Spain.
 For specific program location details, please visit www.kiis.org.

-If you are interested in applying to a KIIS program, you should visit the Office of Study Abroad (Old Main 321) at Marshall University first.
+If you are interested in applying to a KIIS program, you should visit the Office of Study Abroad (Old Main 320) at Marshall University first.
 The Office of Study Abroad staff will advise you on the application process for KIIS.
-If you would like to see the academic requirements for a KIIS program please visithttp://www.kiis.org/go/Academics.php.

 As a Marshall student, any financial aid you receive can be applied to a KIIS program.